UNIVERSITY OF MIAMI RHINOLOGY AND ENDOSCOPIC SKULL BASE SURGERY

 Didactics and Teaching Responsibilities:

 The fellow will actively participate with the residents and faculty in the department’s weekly departmental grand rounds and pertinent monthly journal clubs.
 He/she participates as faculty in our annual University of Miami International Endoscopic Sinonasal and Skull Base Anatomy Course (meeting held in South Florida in the winter), as well as our annual endoscopic surgical anatomy course for the residents and fellows in the summer (All-Florida Residents/Fellows Endoscopic Surgical Anatomy Course with University of South Florida and University of Florida Residents and Fellows).
 Also, the fellow will be responsible for weekly presentation of future surgical skull base cases at Tuesday's Multidisciplinary Skull Base Conference and/or Thursday's H&N Tumor Conference, for discussion of the best surgical and/or nonsurgical treatment strategies.
 In addition, he/she practices advanced procedures, and helps teach our international “minifellows”, in our state-of-the-art endoscopic sinus surgery lab at the medical examiner’s office on campus.
-The fellow also has access to the latest endoscopic skull base equipment in our C.A.N.E.S microsurgical cadaveric simulation lab at the medical school on the medical center campus to practice advanced endoscopic skull base surgical techniques on cadaveric specimens.
-It is here where the fellows practice their skull base drilling technique for middle cranial fossa/clival/infratemporal fossa resections on formalin-fixed or fresh specimens, further refining their understanding of the complex skull base anatomy.

 Supervisory and Patient Care Responsibilities: